MXZZ/Netgotchi/README.md

 # How to use
 1. open .ino file , choose your subnet ( just change the value or add your own)

-Current supported subnets :
+Current supported subnets ( or add your own) :
-- Type of Subnet supported
 - 192.168.0.0/24 = type 0
 - 192.168.1.0/24 = type 1
 - 192.168.88.0/24 = type 2